docsdevbr/docker-doc-pt-br/content/reference/compose-file/services.md

 > platform it rejects Compose files which use relative host paths with an error.
 To avoid ambiguities
 > with named volumes, relative paths should always begin with `.` or `..`.

+> [!NOTE]
+>
+> For bind mounts, the short syntax creates a directory at the source path on the host if it doesn't exist.
+This is for backward compatibility with `docker-compose` legacy.
+> It can be prevented by using long syntax and setting `create_host_path` to `false`.

 #### Long syntax

 The long form syntax lets you configure additional fields that can't be expressed in the short form.

 - `type`: The mount type.
-Either `volume`, `bind`, `tmpfs`, `npipe`, or `cluster`
+Either `volume`, `bind`, `tmpfs`, `image`, `npipe`, or `cluster`
-- `source`: The source of the mount, a path on the host for a bind mount, or the name of a volume defined in the
+- `source`: The source of the mount, a path on the host for a bind mount, a Docker image reference for an image mount, or the name of a volume defined in the
   [top-level `volumes` key](volumes.md).
 Not applicable for a tmpfs mount.
 - `target`: The path in the container where the volume is mounted.
 - `read_only`: Flag to set the volume as read-only.
 - `bind`: Used to configure additional bind options:
   - `propagation`: The propagation mode used for the bind.
   - `create_host_path`: Creates a directory at the source path on host if there is nothing present.
-    Compose does nothing if there is something present at the path.
-This is automatically implied by short syntax for backward compatibility with `docker-compose` legacy.
+Defaults to `true`.
   - `selinux`: The SELinux re-labeling option `z` (shared) or `Z` (private)
 - `volume`: Configures additional volume options:
   - `nocopy`: Flag to disable copying of data from a container when a volume is created.